 - Avoid feather or down pillows or comforters; choose bedding made with synthetic materials instead.

-- Cover mattresses, pillows, and boxsprings with mite-proof covers (available from retailers who specialize in hypoallergenic products).
+- Cover mattresses, pillows, and box springs with mite-proof covers (available at many large retail stores and also online).
 Also, be sure to regularly wipe down the covers.

 - Remove any carpeting, especially wall-to-wall carpeting, from your child's room and other spaces where he or she spends a lot of time.